sangttruong/incomevis/README.md

 * 01/2021: Our paper is presented at [National Collegiate Research Conference, Harvard University](https://www.hcura.org/about-ncrc).
 * 03/2021: incomevis is presented at the Analytics Department at [Community Health Network](https://www.ecommunity.com/) for Black History Month.
 * 08/2021: We use incomevis for a new course title [ECON390: Economics of Inequality](https://www.depauw.edu/academics/departments-programs/economics-management/courses/details/ECON/390/) at DePauw University.
+* 08/2021: Help wanted!
+We are looking for maintainer for this project.
+Please contact [sttruong@cs.stanford.edu](sttruong@cs.stanford.edu) if you are interested.

 ## Installation